 Why you should avoid life insurance sold at car dealers

 When you purchase a vehicle from a car dealer, you'll probably be offered a whole lot of extras.
-While an alarm system or GPS navigation may be worth forking out extra for, one add-on you should avoid at all costs is life insurance.
+While an alarm system may be worth forking out extra for, one add-on you should avoid at all costs is life insurance.

-Drawing on the results of an ASIC investigation - which found that customers who buy life insurance through car dealerships generally wind up with lemon policies - this guide will run through the pitfalls of saying “yes” and reasons why you should politely decline.
+Drawing on the results of an Australian Securities & Investment Commission (ASIC) investigation – which found customers who buy life insurance through car dealerships generally wind up with lemon policies – this guide will run through the pitfalls of agreeing to these policies and why you should politely decline.

 Looking for other life insurance providers?
 Check out below.

 Life Insurance Comparison Table - rates updated daily